woojoo666/arcana-notes/notes9.md

 * if you declare an object to be a collector, you have to account for all insertions to it
 * that's the whole point of a collector

+revisit 6/3/2019
+* actually, there is an important aspect of referential transparency we are missing
+* we should be able to replace a reference with its value and obtain the same behavior
+* however, this is not true, because referencing an object is different from nesting an object
+* see previous section "Defining Behavior That Should be Duplicated"
+* in addition, see the later section "Referential Transparency II - Referencing vs Nesting" for more

 ### Multi-Line Expressions Allow for Imperative-Style Braced Blocks